Builderb0y/BigGlobe/scripting docs/files/data/modid/worldgen/bigglobe_decision_tree/Decision Trees.md

 				* MinecraftScriptEnvironment
 				* StatelessRandomScriptEnvironment
 				* BaseColumnScriptEnvironment
-				* ColumnEntryRegistry (x and z default to the position of the column, y has a default value if the column value using this decision tree is 3D)
+				* ColumnEntryRegistry (x and z are hard-coded at the position of the column, y has a default value if the column value using this decision tree is 3D)

 				If the column value referencing this decision tree is 3D and therefore has an implicit Y level, that Y level can be accessed via the `y` variable.